It seems as though eating a healthy diet has become more and more complicated over the years.

 So, skip the egg-white-only breakfast and indulge in the yolk!

-Make that your main source of food every week and you can allow the occasional slice of cake or pizza.
+Follow this rule and you can allow the occasional slice of cake or pizza.

 And, if you want a bespoke health and nutrition plan to suit you then let’s talk.